San Diego County Supervisor Dave Roberts begins the Moby Dick Marathon Reading on the poop deck of the Star of India.

 Vengeance on a dumb brute! cried Starbuck, that simply smote thee from blindest instinct!
 Madness!
 To be enraged with a dumb thing, Captain Ahab, seems blasphemous…

-Photo taken from wooden bench, over a skylight which provides filtered daylight for the ship’s elegant cabin below.
+Photo taken from wooden bench, over a skylight which provides filtered daylight for the ship’s elegant saloon below.

 Reading on into the twilight.
 Once begun, the great novel drives forward, pulling readers into its tragic quest for an unpredictable, dangerous unknown.

 As the sun sets, by sheer chance it seems, Chapter 37 of Moby Dick is begun, titled Sunset.